tansudasli/hadoop-backbone-boilerplate/README.md

 - [ ] More network layer security (diff. subnets etc.)
 - [ ] Add rsync to crontab to sync conf files

+and consider
-and consider _free_ cloudera distribution, for better hadoop management and ansible for on-premise configuration management and provisioning
+- _free_ cloudera distribution for better hadoop management,
+- and ansible for on-premise configuration management and provisioning